palkalaiselvand/Azure_HTTPTriggerFunctionSample/README.md

 - Azure queue are completely configurable from `localSettings.json` file
 - Supports both Service bus queue and Storage queue
 - Queue can be created dynamicaly on the fly
+- Health check endpoint to verify the app status

 ### Technology Used